This is the multi-page printable view of this section. Click here to print.

 • Select Messages: Filter the messages using a query.
 Only the matching messages will be processed in subsequent steps.

-• Set Field: Set the value of a field on the message object.
+• Set Fields: Set the value of one or more fields on the message object.

 • Unset Field: Unset the specified field of the message object.